About Dr. You

 She received her college degree from Harvard University and her medical degree from Mayo Clinic College of Medicine.
 She completed her General Surgery and Fellowship in Colorectal Surgery at the Mayo Clinic.
 She holds a Masters Degree in Health Sciences from Duke University, where she was a fellow in Clinical Surgical Oncology with the American College of Surgeons Oncology Group (ACOSOG, now ALLIANCE for Clinical Trials in Oncology).

-Associate Professor, Department of Surgical Oncology, Division of Surgery, University of Texas MD Anderson Cancer Center, Houston, TX
+Professor, Department of Colon & Rectal Surgery, Division of Surgery, The University of Texas MD Anderson Cancer Center, Houston, TX

 Associate Medical Director, Clinical Cancer Genetics Program, University of Texas MD Anderson Cancer Center, Houston, TX